The Enigma of Desire

 Speaker: Galit Atlas, Ph.D.

-- Describe two of the complications and ways of managing erotic transference and countertransference.
+- Describe tow of the complications and ways of managing erotic transference and countertransference.

-- Describe two implications of infant research for adult treatment.
+- Describe tow implications of infant research for adult treatment.

-- Describe how attending to one’s own fluctuations in identity of self-states can be used clinically.
+- Describe how attending to one’s own fluctuations in identity or self-states can be used clinically.

-Dr Galit Atlas is on the faculty at NYU Postdoctoral Program in Psychotherapy and Psychoanalysis, and faculty at the Four Year Adult and National Training Programs at NIP.
-She is the author of, The Enigma of Desire: Sex, Longing, and Belonging in Psychoanalysis (Routledge, 2015), and of Dramatic Dialogues: Contemporary Clinical Practice (co-authored with Lewis Aron).
-Atlas serves on the editorial board of Psychoanalytic Perspectives and is the author of ore than 30 articles and book chapters that focus primarily on gender and sexuality.
-Her New York Times article “A tale of Two Twins” was the winner of a 2016 Gradiva award.
+Dr. Galit Atlas, Ph.D is on the faculty at NYU Postdoctoral Program in Psychotherapy and Psychoanalysis, and faculty at the Four Year Adult and National Training Programs at NIP.
+She is the author of, The Enigma of Desire: Sex, Longing and Belonging in Psychoanalysis (Routledge, 2015), and of Dramatic Dialogues: Contemporary Clinical Practice (co-authored with Lewis Aron).
+Atlas serves on the editorial board of Psychoanalytic Perspectives and is the author of more than 30 articles and book chapters that focus primarily on gender and sexuality.
+Her New York Times article “A Tale of Two Twins” was the winner of a 2016 Gradiva award.
 Atlas is a psychoanalyst and clinical supervisor in private practice in New York City.